friolero/self_aligned_reward_learning/README.md

 # self_aligned_reward_learning

-This is the implementation for [Learning Reward for Robot Skills Using Large Language Models via Self-Alignment](https://openreview.net/pdf?id=Z19JQ6WFtJ).
+This is the implementation for [Learning Reward for Robot Skills Using Large Language Models via Self-Alignment](https://arxiv.org/pdf/2405.07162).

 ## Dependencies

 The experiments were conducted on Ubuntu20.04:

+* ipdb
+* openai == 1.10.0
 * torch==1.13.1
 * torchvision==0.14.1
 * gymnasium==0.23.1